 Back Row: Paul Greig, Davic Cavallucci, Sylvester Black

-The in-patient service of Division of General Surgery at the Toronto General Hospital is housed on 9-Eaton South and has 3 clinical teams of residents & students (Blue, Green & Red teams).
+The in-patient service of Division of General Surgery at the Toronto General Hospital is housed on 9-Eaton South and has 3 clinical teams of residents & students (HPB, Surgical Oncology & ACS teams).

-The Blue team staff surgeons are Dr. Gallinger and Dr. Moulton.
-The Blue team surgeons cross-cover each other on a weekly basis.
-The Fellow assigned to Dr. Gallinger and Dr. Moulton rounds daily with the Blue team resident staff, and has limited transplant activity during that 3 month block.
-The Blue team has 2 Physician Assistants.
+The Team HPB staff surgeons are Drs.
+Gallinger, McGilvray, Moulton, Reichman and Sapisochin.
+They cross-cover each other on a weekly basis.
+The Fellow assigned to HPB rounds daily with the staff surgeon, HPB designated PA, and resident, and has limited transplant activity during that 3 month block.

 The in-patient ward includes a 6-bed acute care unit for early post-op HPB cases.
 Patients requiring ventilation and/or pressors are managed in the Medical-Surgical Intensive Care Unit.